CONTACT US

 };

-Not only will it lower our lighthouse performance score but it is also going to result in a poor user experience.
+If you have a section with a list of features, each of them has an icon and some text associated with it.
+Having 10 features means 10 extra requests for those icons.
+It lower our lighthouse performance score, and result in a poor user experience.
 The user doesn’t want to see placeholder images for icons for the first second of the page load.

-Another issue is that if you’re using Next’s Image component (which you should be), while the image is loading, a placeholder is displayed in its place.
+If you’re using Next’s Image component, while the image is loading, a placeholder is displayed in its place.
 This is a great feature for big images, like the background of a hero section, but not so good for a website’s logo in the header, which is usually the first thing the user sees.

-We have to be careful about that though because inlining SVGs increases the size of the HTML which impacts the lighthouse performance score.
-It’s fine to inline 10 – 20 small images like the aforementioned icons, but we don’t want a big, complex SVG that weighs a couple of hundred kilobytes to bloat out the HTML size.
+Be careful about that though because inlining SVGs increases the size of the HTML which impacts the lighthouse performance score.
+It’s fine to inline 10 – 20 small images like the aforementioned icons.
+Still, we don’t want a big SVG that weighs a couple of hundred kilobytes to bloat out the HTML size.

 A util function that fetches the SVG markup from a URL: